 Hotspot Shield FAQs

-- Can Hotspot Shield be trusted?
+Can Hotspot Shield be trusted?

-- Is the Hotspot Shield VPN free?
+Is the Hotspot Shield VPN free?

 Hotspot Shield does have a free option that you can use on an ongoing basis.
-However, it comes with some limitations: you can only use one device, your streaming options are limited, your maximum connection speed is only two Mbps, your maximum data transferred per day is capped at 500 MB, and you’ll only be able to connect to servers located in the U.S.
+However, it comes with some limitations: you can only use one device, you get limited streaming options if at all, your maximum connection speed is only two Mbps, your data limit per day is at 500 MB, and you’ll only be able to connect to VPN servers in the U.S.

-- Is Hotspot Shield a virus?
+Is Hotspot Shield a virus?

 Hotspot Shield isn’t a virus.
 Rather, it’s a VPN, a virtual private network that encrypts users’ web traffic and replaces their IP address.

-- How do I get Hotspot Shield?
+How do I get Hotspot Shield?

 Cision.
 (2020).
 Aura Acquires Digital Privacy and Security Company Pango.